madhusdhnn/madhusdhnn/README.md

 Hi 👋 My name is Madhusudhanan
 ==============================

-Senior Software Engineer
+Software Engineer-2
 ------------------------

-Senior Software Engineer with five years of hands-on experience in crafting everything from full-stack applications to microservices, and cloud-native apps using the AWS cloud.
+Working as a Software Engineer-2 with six years of hands-on experience in crafting everything from full-stack applications to microservices, and cloud-native apps using the AWS cloud.
 My go-to tech stack is Java-based, particularly Spring Boot, but I'm always up for a coding adventure with other languages too!
 I travel to many places in my free time.
 I write about tech on my Medium page.

 * 🌍  I'm based in Bengaluru (Bangalore), Karnataka, India
 * ✉️  You can contact me at [madhusdhnn.ms@gmail.com](mailto:madhusdhnn.ms@gmail.com)